 - Additional responsibilities will include research and administrative tasks, tabling at ASAP events, and assisting with general ASAP operations.

 *Start and end dates flexible

 - Proficient in Microsoft Office and Google Drive

 Local Food Research Center Intern

-Contact us for more information about supporting our research department.
+We do not have current research openings available.
+Contact us for more information about supporting our Local Food Research Center.